-► Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but were not tested.
+F Water, plumbing and bathroom fittings

+Repair category 1

+Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
 The sanitary fittings appeared in fair order consistent with age.
-Signs of water damage were noted to the bath surrounds however these were dry at the time of inspection.